Mustkeem324/Studocu-Extension/README.md

 ## Upgrade:

-To upgrade Stuack to the latest version, follow these steps:
+To upgrade Studocu-Extension to the latest version, follow these steps:

-1. Visit the [Stuack repository](https://github.com/Mustkeem324/Studocu-Extension) on GitHub.
+1. Visit the [Studocu-Extension repository](https://github.com/Mustkeem324/Studocu-Extension) on GitHub.
 2. Download the latest release or clone the repository to your local machine.
 3. Unzip the downloaded file if needed.
 4. Open the extensions tab in Google Chrome (`chrome://extensions/`).